GriffinScribe-LLC/clojure-aes/README.md

 `-e` indicates that encryption will be used.
 Use `-d` for decryption.

 ## TESTS
 This library passes all test cases in Appendix C of https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf, including encryption for 128, 192, and 256 bits, as well as decryption for keys of 128, 192 and 256 bits.

 Additional tests are accessible in https://github.com/GriffinScribe-LLC/clojure-aes/blob/main/test/clojure_aes/core_test.clj All major functions/units are individually tested, and integration test exists at the end of that file.
-To run the unit tests, install leiningen (See installation section of readme).
+To run the unit tests from the command-line, install leiningen (See installation section of readme).
 Then go to the root directory of the project, and run `lein test`.
+To run the tests in the REPL, start up a Clojure REPL in Emacs, navigate to the test file, load it via `ctrl-c ctrl-k` and use the Emacs cider test functionality to run the tests.
+Use the keystrokes `ctrl-c ctrl-t n` for all tests in the namespace; `ctrl-c ctrl-t t` to run a specific test.
+Documentation for cider is found at https://docs.cider.mx/cider/testing/running_tests.html

 ## API Documentation
 https://cljdoc.org/d/com.griffinscribe/clojure-aes/0.1.4/api/clojure-aes